Skip to main content

 Pre-school education covers children from three years old up to the age of compulsory schooling (six years old).
 Attending pre-school education is optional, recognising the primacy of families’ role in children’s education, and is universal for children from the year they celebrate their third birthday.
 The network of establishments has been expanding as part of a policy of providing widespread availability.

-Provision for children under three years old, with a special focus on childcare (CITE 010) (crèche), is not part of the education system and is the responsibility of the Ministry of Labour, Solidarity and Social Security (MTSSS).
+Provision for children under three years old, with a special focus on childcare (CITE 010) (crèche), is under technical supervision of the Ministry of Labour, Solidarity and Social Security (MTSSS).

 Basic education (ISCED 1 and 2)